LaubPlusCo/Helix.Module.Sdk/README.md

 <SitecoreRoleType>myrole</SitecoreRoleType>
 ```

-Add a new file $(AdditionalSitecoreRolePropertiesDir)\myrole.props (for default setup this would be .\_build\myrole.props)
+Add a new file $(AdditionalSitecoreRolePropertiesDir)\myrole.props (default this would be .\_build\myrole.props)

-Example of how myrole.props could look like for a dotnetcore 3.1 web app
+Below shows an example of how the myrole.props file could look like for a dotnetcore 3.1 web app

 ```xml
 <Project>